GottaYotta/PixelSDK/README.md

 <key>NSCameraUsageDescription</key>
 <string>Camera access is needed so you can take photos.</string>
 ```
-**Note:** More extensive examples can be found in the [Xcode sample project](https://github.com/GottaYotta/PixelSDK/archive/master.zip).

 Import PixelSDK into the file you are working on.